Global Logistics Associate (GLA) – Entry Level Workforce, High School Logistics and Transportation Career Academy, and Community College Certification

 The GLA program may be taken as a self-study course, in-house training or at an ASTL endorsed concurrent program.
 ASTL endorsed programs have demonstrated excellence in four areas: curriculum, faculty, students, and assessment.
 The GLA designation requires recertification every three years.

 Subject Areas for GLA

-Workplace Essentials: The purpose of this unit is to teach you a variety of knowledge-based skills related to employability and personal interaction with supervisors, co-workers, and subordinates.
+- Workplace Skills: The purpose of this unit is to teach you a variety of knowledge-based skills related to employability and personal interaction with supervisors, co-workers, and subordinates.
 In addition it will help enhance your understanding of essential job functions.

-Safety Awareness: Safety is the number one priority of today's supply chain leaders.
+- Safety Compliance: Safety is the number one priority of today's supply chain leaders.
 Manufacturing, warehousing, transportation, and distribution can all be dangerous work environments if not managed appropriately.
 Companies and government have moved to mandatory practices to ensure that employees are not at risk.

 For more details, click here.